makrai/notes/bianchi21-feel-it-emotion-sentiment.md

   * tweet authors tend to communicate their fears by other, less intimate, emos
     * Examples are “Siete un branco di egoisti che pensa solo al proprio,
 > You are a bunch of selfish people who only think about themselves, not caring
-> about putting everyone else’s life at risk)
+> about putting everyone else’s life at risk
-    * “Ogni giorno compilo il mio
+    * “Ogni giorno compilo il mio"
-> Every day I fill an excel file on the situation in Veneto...and every day I
+> Every day I fill an excel file on the situation in Veneto... and every day I
 > close it thinking “Let’s hope that tomorrow we are going to have more
-> encouraging data
+> encouraging data"

 ## 3.2 Sentiment Analysis 4